DaniDL346/Global_Methane_Flux_Analysis/README.md

 * How did you use generative AI tools to help with ideation, design thinking and code optimisation?

 ## Ethical considerations
+xxxxx
-* Were there any data privacy, bias or fairness issues with the data?
+* Were there any data privacy, bias or fairness issues with the data?<br />
+No, there were no data privacy or bias issues with the data.

 * How did you overcome any legal or societal issues?

+<br />The responsibility of providing accurate and correct Methane emission data is of high importance.
+It plays a huge role in Climate justice in order to protect the most vulnerable low income communities and countries.
+ <br />Methane gas is a powerful greenhouse has, more potent than CO₂ over 20 years.
+Reducing emissions has an immediate cooling effect and is one of the fastest ways to slow down global warming.
+ <br />It is our goal to flag organisations that are irresponsible in emitting Methane gas.
+The Planet belongs to all of us and not only large organisations that choose to misuse it.

 ## Unfixed Bugs
 * Please mention unfixed bugs and why they were not fixed.
 This section should include shortcomings of the frameworks or technologies used.
 Although time can be a significant variable to consider, paucity of time and difficulty understanding implementation are not valid reasons to leave bugs unfixed.